KingoftheNight/RPCT/README.md

 Supplement blast when the Blast and Rblast functions miss some sequences.
 #### Command line
 ```
-python RPCT_linux.py rsup input_folder_name -o out_folder_name
+python RPCT_linux.py rsup folder_name -o out_folder_name

 # optional arguments:
-#   input_folder_name    input the target fasta folder which has been created in Read function.
+#   folder_name    input the target fasta folder which has been created in Read function (1).
 #   -o             input the out folder name, and the folder saved by default in PSSMs folder.
 ```
 #### Example
 ```